Thermoelectric Effect

 Don’t think you can cheat by measuring the voltage across a single wire with a multimeter…the second temperature gradient will still be there, in the wires of the multimeter.
 The following diagram shows a practical thermocouple design using dissimilar conductors to form a complete circuit:

-The Seebeck Effect is primarily used to make thermocouple based temperature sensors and thermoelectric power generators (fun fact: the power source aboard the Mars rover Perseverance uses the Seebeck Effect, it uses radioactive decay to create the required temperature differential to then generate electric power.
+The Seebeck Effect is primarily used to make thermocouple based temperature sensors and thermoelectric power generators (fun fact: the power source aboard the Mars rover Perseverance uses the Seebeck Effect, it uses radioactive decay to create the required temperature differential to then generate electric power).
+The reverse effect, where an applied voltage produces a temperature difference, is the Peltier effect.

 The Seebeck Coefficient